hogsy/d3foxed/README.md

 ## About

-D3Foxed is a modified fork of the [fhDOOM](https://github.com/eXistence/fhDOOM) engine, which itself was a modified fork of the DOOM3 engine.
-Seeing as fhDOOM doesn't appear to be being developed anymore and I don't care much for retaining compatibility with Doom 3, I decided to spin my fork into its own thing.
+d3Foxed is a modified fork of the [fhDOOM](https://github.com/eXistence/fhDOOM) engine, which itself was a modified fork of the DOOM3 engine.
+Seeing as fhDOOM doesn't appear to be being developed anymore, I decided to spin my fork into its own thing.

+**This project does not aim to retain compatibility with Doom 3!**
+If that's something you care about, check out [dhewm3](https://github.com/dhewm/dhewm3).

-This project also incorporates a number of fixes from [dhewm3](https://github.com/dhewm/dhewm3).
+That said, this project also incorporates a number of fixes from [dhewm3](https://github.com/dhewm/dhewm3).

-Because I don't have time to dedicate 110% of my time to this project, I would recommend perhaps looking [around a bit more](#similar-projects) before choosing this fork, as there are other forks that excell in areas where this fork is unlikely to focus on.
+Because I don't have time to dedicate 110% of my time to this project, I would recommend perhaps looking [around a bit more](#similar-projects) before choosing this fork.
+There are other forks that excell in areas where this fork is unlikely to focus on.

 ## Changes